Skip to content

 MinGW

-In addition to supporting Msys2/MingW, MingW for macOS/linux, xmake also supports the llvm-mingw tool chain, which can switch the arm/arm64 architecture to compile.
+In addition to supporting Msys2/MingW and MingW for macOS/Linux, xmake also supports the llvm-mingw toolchain, which can switch to the arm/arm64 architecture for compilation.

 sh